 Again, the answer is that cloud vendors do not provide validated applications, but rather provide applications that are qualified through standard URS, and other specifications, and IQ, OQ and PQ approaches that are well documented.
 Of course, the implementing company is responsible for validating their application against the guiding regulations and standards.

-So we have discussed SharePoint Validation, Qualification, Certification, and no to discuss GxP, Annex 11 and/or 21 CFR Part 11 regulations and so the question remains, can the cloud be qualified?
+So, we have discussed SharePoint Validation, Qualification, Certification, and not yet discussed 21 CFR Part 11 regulations, can applications in the cloud demonstrate compliance with CFR Part 11?

 The answer to those questions is a resounding “Yes!”